Amazon Jungle 200hr

 • Aqua yoga, yoga dance, head & handstand workshops

-• 1-on-1 mentorship integration interviews each week
+• 1-on-1 mentorship integration interviews

 • DIY Shatkarma detox cleansing tools workshops